 We made it back to Fisherman’s Wharf just as the sun started to set.
 Look at those beautiful colours as the sun set over the bay.
 Unfortunately, we weren’t quite quick enough in getting ourselves in position.
 So, we made a mental note to try that again on Thursday.

 Thursday, we started with a walk to City Hall (located just around the corner from our hotel, but somehow, we hadn’t really been there since we arrived on Saturday).

-From there down to the Ferry Building for the farmer’s market, which wasn’t quite what we expected.
+From there, down to the Ferry Building for the farmer’s market, which wasn’t quite what we expected.
 A few fruit and veg stalls outside the Ferry Building, but nothing to blow your socks off.
-The shops within the Ferry Building were more interesting (anyone else gets excited about cooking shops?
+The shops within the Ferry Building were more interesting (anyone else getting super excited about cooking shops?
 No?
 Just us then?
 Oh well, Mr T and I both love them and could easily buy half their inventory whilst ‘just browsing’).